eclipse-sumo/sumo/docs/web/docs/Simulation/Output/QueueOutput.md

 ```

 Each lane (or meso segment queue) with at least one queued vehicle
 contributes one sample per recorded time step.
-The `median` and `p95`
+The `median` and
-values are computed over all samples of the interval with linear
+`percentile` values are computed over all samples of the interval with
-interpolation between order statistics (matching `numpy.percentile`).
+linear interpolation between order statistics (matching
+`numpy.percentile`).
+The reported percentile defaults to the 95th and
+can be configured with the option **--queue-output.percentile** {{DT_FLOAT}}
-Edges without any queued vehicles during the interval are omitted.
+(a value between 0 and 100).
+Edges without any queued vehicles during
+the interval are omitted.

 ## Notes